sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

         ○ Explore Next.js features like static site generation (SSG) and incremental static regeneration (ISR) ○ Implement SSR in a sample project
     • Animations: Basic introduction to adding animations in React (CSS transitions, libraries like Framer Motion)
     • Portals: Render components outside the main DOM hierarchy using React Portals
     • Higher-Order Components (HOC): Implement HOCs for code reuse and abstraction
     • Render Props: Use the render props pattern for sharing code between components
-    • PureComponent: Use React.PureComponent for optimizing class-based components
-    • Portals: Render components outside the main DOM hierarchy using React Portals
-    • Higher-Order Components (HOC): Implement HOCs for code reuse and abstraction
-    • Render Props: Use the render props pattern for sharing code between components